demisto/content/Packs/Legacy/Integrations/integration-ArcherRSA_CHANGELOG.md

 ## [Unreleased]
-Fixed an issue where type 4 fields were not displayed in search.
+Fixed an issue where type 4 fields were not displayed in ***archer-search-records*** command results.

 ## [20.3.3] - 2020-03-18